kokarn/atom-grunt-runner/README.md

 Or install it from the Atom Package Manager.

 ## Known issues

- * The Gruntfile must be in the root of your project directory to successfully get the available tasks.
-Additionally, all `grunt` commands will be called in the root directory.

  * Tasks added to a Gruntfile will not be automatically added until the project is reloaded or the page gets refreshed.
 They will still be callable from from